 Plant your kris plant in a container with loose, well-draining soil.
 You can also use a potting mix made of two parts African violet mix or a blend of equal parts coarse sand or perlite, peat, and potting soil.

 They grow best with lots of bright, indirect light, so a window that doesn't get harsh direct sun, like a north-facing or east-facing window, would be an ideal spot for this plant to thrive.

-If you have an outdoor space, your kris plant will love living alfresco in the warm summer months.
+If you have a partially shaded outdoor space, your kris plant will love living alfresco in the warm summer months.

 There are many striking varieties of kris plants that come in a wide range of colors, shapes, and sizes.
 Look for houseplant-specific or compact varieties that won’t grow too large to be enjoyed as an indoor plant; the following types typically don't grow more than two feet high.